 The universe is immense with knowledge.
 We will never understand everything.
 We must be humble enough to learn from others.

-Receiving advice creates a predicament, requiring courage and humility.
+Receiving advice creates a predicament, requiring both courage and humility.
 Advice, especially when unsolicited, suggests lack.
 The mere mention we may suffer insufficiency stokes the embers of shame and burns in our chests; “How dare they suggest I’m weak and stupid!”
 Our defensiveness interferes with opportunities to widen our vision.
 Openness requires letting go of our ego's grasp on "infinite knowledge," and listening with intent to understand.

 The belief goes: “If I know everything than I can survive.”
-But if we accept advice, the learning implies lack and vulnerability.
+By listening and evaluating advice, the openness to error implies lack and vulnerability.
 Our brains are magnificent.
-We know a lot.
-But with boundless knowledge to gain in the vast eternities of the universe, there will always be more that we don’t know than what we do.
-We have limitations because many secrets hasn’t been discovered yet, but also because the breadth of individual experience is limited.
+We know a lot; but there is boundless knowledge left to gain in the vast eternities of the universe.
+There will always be more to learn.
+We don’t even know what we do not know.
+We have limitations because the breadth of individual experience is limited—and always will be.

-A wise person weighs advice from a variety of people of varying experience with different expertise.
+A humble person weighs advice from a variety of people of varying experience with different expertise.
 We soak in the knowledge, making judgements slowly, considering both long and short-term consequences.
-Wisdom doesn’t cling to inflexible dogmatic rules, nor does wisdom demand self-contained omnificence, but wisdom invites change and is open to correction.
-We don’t blindly follow.
-Some advice is an underhanded gut shot, a passive-aggressive shout to undermine our confidence and dissuade healthy growth.
-We must recognize those demeaning statements of helpfulness laced with arsenic.
+Humility doesn’t cling to inflexible dogmatic rules, nor does humility demand self-contained omniscience, but humility invites change and is open to correction.

-Awareness of the inevitable ego involvement assists with sorting through discomfort of acknowledging limitations and truly listening to others to gain insights we may have missed.
-Bringing fear into consciousness permits a fair evaluation of advice without automatic discrediting anything previously unknown.
+Awareness of the inevitable involvement of the ego assists with sorting through our insecurities, acknowledging our limitations and carefully listening to others for insights we may have missed.
+With humility and willingness, we make fair evaluations of the value of advice without automatic discrediting to protect our sensitive souls.